aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service for your Redis database migration.
 1. Go to **Service settings** from the sidebar.
-1. Scroll to the **Service management** section and use the ellipsis to view additional menu options.
+1. Scroll to the **Service management** section, and click <ConsoleLabel name="actions"/> > **Import database**. to initiate the import process.
-1. Select **Import database** to initiate the import process.
+1. Follow the wizard to guide you through the database migration process.

 ### Step 1: Configure

-Begin the migration process by selecting **Import an Aiven for Redis service**:
+Begin the migration process by selecting **Import an Aiven for Caching service**:

 1. From the drop-down menu, select your project name.
-1. From the subsequent drop-down, select the Aiven for Redis database you intend to migrate.
+1. From the subsequent drop-down, select the Aiven for Caching database you intend to migrate.
 1. Click **Get started** to proceed with the migration.